kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

 **Note:** `commonLabels` should only be set for immutable labels because they will be applied to Selectors.

-Labeling Workload Resources simplifies queries for Pods and Pod logs.
+Labeling Workload Resources simplifies queries for Pods and getting Pod logs.

 {{< alert color="success" title="Command and Examples" >}}
 See the [Reference](/docs/reference/) section for the [commonLabels](/docs/reference/api/kustomization-file/commonlabels/) command and examples.